 Italo Montemezzi was born on 31st May 1875 in Vigasio in the province of Verona.

 In 1900 he obtained a 1st class honours diploma in composition at the Conservatory of Milan with a cantata for soprano, mezzo-soprano, choir and orchestra on the text of the Cantico dei Cantici.
 The piece was performed at the conservatory that same year under the direction of Arturo Toscanini.

-Montemezzi was essentially a composer of opera but his musical production also extended to a number of symphonic works including the poema Paolo e Virginia
+Montemezzi was essentially a composer of opera but his musical production also extended to a number of symphonic works including the poema Paolo e Virginia, written in 1929.

 The composer died in Vigasio on 15th May 1952.